btk1/Zindi-Fowl-Escapades/README.md

 ## Solution:

-First, I used the started notebook from the hosts to generate the 512x512 spectrograms.
+First, I used the starter notebook from the hosts to generate the 512x512 spectrograms.
 I didn't change any of the parameters here.

 My solution uses the fastai library (https://docs.fast.ai/).
 After experimenting with resnet18, I used 3 other architectures: densenet161, densenet201, and resnet34.
 I used to transforms, but I did add mixup with only the default settings.